Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths

+It also follows from our construction that $\P$ is invariant (and ergodic) for $\CP$.
+Indeed, the action of $\CP(w,\cdot)$ is to shift the ``path'' component of $w$ backwards by one time unit and to then concatenate it with the canonical lift to $\CW_+$ of a piece of two-sided fractional Brownian motion, conditional on its past being given by $\Theta(w)$.

-We now combine the noise process $(\CW,\P,\CP)$ with the solution map for \eref{eqn:SDErpi} in the following way.
-As before let $\Phi_\cdot(z,w_+)$ denote the map that solves \eref{eqn:SDErpi} for a given initial condition $z$ and a given realization $w = (w_{-},w_+)$ of the driving noise.
-Since the It\^o map is continuous on the space of rough paths with fixed H\"older regularity \cite{Friz:Vict:10}, the map $\Phi$ is continuous.
-We can then view the solutions to \eref{eqn:SDErpi} as a Markov process on $\R^n \times \CW$ with transition probabilities given by \begin{equ} \CQ(z,w;\cdot\,) = \Phi_z^* \CP(w,\cdot\,)\;, \end{equ} where we define $\Phi_z \colon \CW \to \R^n \times \CW$ by $\Phi_z(w) = (\Phi_1(z,w_+), w)$.
-In other words, we first shift back the noise by a time interval $1$, then draw a sample from the conditional realisation of an enhanced fractional Brownian motion on $[0,1]$, and then use this sample to solve \eref{eqn:SDErpi} between $0$ and $1$.
+We now combine the noise process $(\CW,\P,\CP)$ with the solution map for (\ref{eqnSDErpi}) in the following way.
+As before let $\Phi_\cdot(z,w_+)$ denote the map that solves (\ref{eqnSDErpi}) for a given initial condition $z$ and a given realization $w = (w_{-},w_+)$ of the driving noise.
+Since the It\^o map is continuous on the space of rough paths with fixed H\"older regularity~\cite{FrizVict10},\vadjust{\goodbreak} the map $\Phi$ is continuous.
+We can then view the solutions to (\ref{eqnSDErpi}) as a Markov process on $\R^n \times\CW$ with transition probabilities given by

+where we define $\Phi_z \colon\CW\to\R^n \times\CW$ by $\Phi _z(w) = (\Phi_1(z,w_+), w)$.
+In other words, we first shift back the noise by a time interval $1$, then draw a sample from the conditional realization of an enhanced fractional Brownian motion on $[0,1]$, and then use this sample to solve (\ref {eqnSDErpi}) between $0$ and $1$.